Born Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

 The fifth ingredient is pea protein, what remains of a pea after removing the starchy part of the vegetable.

 Even though it contains over 80% protein, this ingredient would be expected to have a lower biological value than meat.

-The sixth ingredient is turkey, another quality raw item.
+The sixth ingredient is turkey, another quality raw item inclusive of water.